 The areas that are considered to be of national importance and are highlighted as 'designated areas' within the NCP include the Central National Area, national institutions, diplomatic areas, Lake Burley Griffin, approach routes to the City Centre and hills, ridges and buffers.
-The designated areas are indicated on Map 7 in the City Centre surrounding City Hill, in City South-East, and West Basin and Acton Waterfront.
+The designated areas are indicated on Map 7 in the City Centre surrounding the City Hill precinct, in City South-East, and West Basin and Acton Waterfront.